GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - Email subjects
     - Verb + Object.
 E.g: [schedule, view, read, print, sign, scan, return, confirm receipt] + [this, person].
 E.g. Call Susan
     - Subject only, i.e. no body.
 E.g. No text (N/T), End of Message (EOM), No reply necessary (NRN).
 E.g. \[EOM\] Package received.
+- Apply OOP broadly: There are classes & object instances with properties, methods, interfaces, input, output, etc. The context matters.
+We rewrite our own human programming.
+- Influence without authority.
+    - You can't do everything.
+    - You're not the boss of everyone.
+    - People are part of nature too: Nature to be commanded must be obeyed ~ Francis Bacon, "Novum Organum" (The New Organon) (1620).
+- Sometimes it is better to err on the side of over communcation.
+- "The Success Indicator Acceleration Report" by MaryEllen Tribby
+    - Compliment > Criticize
+    - Forgive others > Hold a grudge
+    - Accept responsibility for their failures > Blame others for their failures
+    - Keep a journal > Say they keep a journal but really don't
+    - Want others to succeed > Secretly hope others fail
+    - Keep a "to be" list > Don't know what they want to be
+    - Set goals and develop life plans > Never set goals
+    - Continuously learn > Think they know it all
+    - Operate from a transformational perspective > Operate from a transactional perspective
+    - Keep a "to do/project" list > Fly by the seat of their pants
+    - Embrace change > Fear change
+    - Exude joy > Exude anger
+    - Share information and data > Horde information and data
+    - Talk about ideas  > Talk about people
+    - Read everyday > Watch TV everyday
+    - Give other people credit for their victories > Take all the credit of the their victories
+    - Have a sense of gratitude > Have a sense of entitlement